 Peter De Leo BE (Civ) CPEng FIEAust.
 Managing Director.
 Age 52.

 Mr De Leo has over 29 years experience in the construction and engineering fields.
 Mr De Leo is the Managing Director of Lycopodium Limited and a Non-executive Director of Mondium Pty Ltd.

-Special responsibilities Member of the Corporate Governance Committee.
 Member of the Audit Committee.